adon-cloudcannon/landing-page-test/src/collections/site-pages/gdpr.md

 *UK GDPR* has the meaning given in the UK Data Protection Act 2018.

-2\.3**&nbsp;**To the extent that there is any conflict between any of the following, they will have precedence in the descending order of priority set out below:
+2\.3 To the extent that there is any conflict between any of the following, they will have precedence in the descending order of priority set out below:

-a**.&nbsp;**the Standard Contractual Clauses (if applicable);
+a the Standard Contractual Clauses (if applicable);

-b.**&nbsp;**this Addendum; and&nbsp;
+b. this Addendum; and&nbsp;

-c.**&nbsp;**the remainder of the Terms.
+c. the remainder of the Terms.

 **3\.
 PROCESSING OF PERSONAL DATA**

-3\.1**&nbsp;**With respect to the Processing of Personal Data under the Terms:
+3\.1 With respect to the Processing of Personal Data under the Terms:

-a**.&nbsp;**for the purposes of EU/UK Data Protection Laws:
+a for the purposes of EU/UK Data Protection Laws:

-i.**&nbsp;**you act as the Data Controller; and
+i. you act as the Data Controller; and

-ii.**&nbsp;**we act as the Data Processor;&nbsp;
+ii. we act as the Data Processor;&nbsp;

-b.**&nbsp;**we are acting as your agent for the purposes of the NZ Privacy Act 2020; and
+b. we are acting as your agent for the purposes of the NZ Privacy Act 2020; and

-c.**&nbsp;**subject to paragraph 6, we may engage the Sub-Processors listed in this document.
+c. subject to paragraph 6, we may engage the Sub-Processors listed in this document.

-3\.2**&nbsp;**We will comply with all Applicable Data Protection Laws that apply to our Processing of Personal Data on your behalf, including, if and as applicable, all EU/UK Data Protection Laws that apply to Data Processors.&nbsp;&nbsp;
+3\.2 We will comply with all Applicable Data Protection Laws that apply to our Processing of Personal Data on your behalf, including, if and as applicable, all EU/UK Data Protection Laws that apply to Data Processors.&nbsp;&nbsp;

-3\.3**&nbsp;**You must, when using the Website and the Service, comply with all Applicable Data Protection Laws that apply to your Processing of Personal Data, including, if applicable, all EU/UK Data Protection Laws that apply to Data Controllers.&nbsp;&nbsp;
+3\.3 You must, when using the Website and the Service, comply with all Applicable Data Protection Laws that apply to your Processing of Personal Data, including, if applicable, all EU/UK Data Protection Laws that apply to Data Controllers.&nbsp;&nbsp;

-3\.4**&nbsp;**You instruct us to Process Personal Data and in particular, subject to paragraph 6, transfer Personal Data to any country or territory:
+3\.4 You instruct us to Process Personal Data and in particular, subject to paragraph 6, transfer Personal Data to any country or territory:

-a**.&nbsp;**as reasonably necessary to provide the Service in accordance with the Terms;
+a as reasonably necessary to provide the Service in accordance with the Terms;

-b.**&nbsp;**as initiated through the use of the Service by you, your Personnel and other end users you allow to use the Service; and
+b. as initiated through the use of the Service by you, your Personnel and other end users you allow to use the Service; and

-c.**&nbsp;**to comply with any further instruction from you (including by email or through our support channels) that is consistent with the Terms and this Addendum.
+c. to comply with any further instruction from you (including by email or through our support channels) that is consistent with the Terms and this Addendum.

-3\.5**&nbsp;**This Addendum and the remainder of the Terms are your complete and final instructions for the Processing of Personal Data as at the time this Addendum takes effect.&nbsp; Any additional or alternate instructions must be agreed between us and you separately in writing.
+3\.5 This Addendum and the remainder of the Terms are your complete and final instructions for the Processing of Personal Data as at the time this Addendum takes effect.&nbsp; Any additional or alternate instructions must be agreed between us and you separately in writing.

-3\.6**&nbsp;**We will not Process Personal Data other than on your Instructions unless required by any law to which we are subject, in which case we will to the extent permitted by applicable law inform you of that legal requirement before we Process that Personal Data.
+3\.6 We will not Process Personal Data other than on your Instructions unless required by any law to which we are subject, in which case we will to the extent permitted by applicable law inform you of that legal requirement before we Process that Personal Data.

 3\.7 As required by Article 28(3) of the GDPR, Article 28(3) of the UK GDPR and, if applicable, equivalent requirements of other Applicable Data Protection Laws, the nature and purpose of the Processing, the types of Personal Data and categories of Data Subjects Processed under this Addendum are set out in Schedule 1.&nbsp; We may amend Schedule 1 from time to time on written notice to you as we reasonably consider necessary to meet the requirements of Applicable Data Protection Laws.&nbsp;&nbsp;